adaselcuk/escape-room-bio/README.md

 # UofT Biology Escape Room

-My friend asked for a favor to create a form for the Biology Escape Room she is designing and making.
+My friend asked for a favor to create a form for a Biology Escape Room she is designing and making.

 ## TO DO
 - [x] have users able to submit